gvwilson/thirdbit/src/fiction/makers-return/index.md

 Dockety's eyes rotated.
 "I was hoping you could tell us."

-"Look!
-Topside!"
+"Look!"
-Gumption said a few meters away, pointing.
+Bravo shouted from a few meters away, pointing.
-A gasp ran through the townspeople as something the size of a large wagon rose from the top of the spaceship on a blue-white haze too bright to look at directly.
+A gasp ran through the townspeople as something the size of a wagon rose from the top of the ark on a blue-white haze too bright to look at directly.

 "Here we go,"